The Challenging Conditions Myth

 Paddling with a group.

 The problem here is not that any of those "essential gear" recommendations are bad.
-The problem is that the list leaves out the most important safety considerations: PFD's and thermal protection.
-It's subtle, but really significant, because it's telling paddlers that they don't need thermal protection as long as they have all this other stuff - like high-energy snacks to "stoke your furnace".
+It's that the list doesn't mention two critical pieces of cold water safety gear: PFD's and Thermal Protection.
+It's subtle, but really significant, because it tells paddlers that they don't need to bother with that safety gear as long as they have all this other stuff - like high-energy snacks to "stoke your furnace".

 Further Reading:

-As noted above, the Challenging Conditions Myth has been around for almost 40 years, which accounts for the fact that it's so widespread.
-The following articles provide both an historical context as well as an example of what can happen when an otherwise competent paddler makes the mistake of following its dangerous advice:
+The following articles provide historical context as well as an example of what can happen when an otherwise competent paddler follows the challenging conditions advice.

 Bared SKIN – Where The Sea Kayaking Industry Went Wrong on Cold Water Safety